vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/content/README.md

 This plugin provides the following ways to enrich your content.

-- Cards: quickly create cards
+- Component: quickly insert component in M.
 - Footnotes: Supplementary explanation of key content
 - Import files: Easily split or reuse files
 - Slideshow: Show content